Table of Contents

-The third characteristic which has to be considered while observing distribution of a quantitative variable data set is spread.
+The third characteristic which has to be considered while observing the distribution of a quantitative variable data set is spread.
 It shows how spread out a distribution of data is, or how it varies in its occurrence.
-The spread of a distribution comprises of a range of the data set.
+The spread of distribution comprises of a range of the data set.

 The difference between maximum and minimum values of a data set is known as a range. i.e.